Dig2Pin/Dig2Pin/README.md

 4. Inside the folder $ docker-compose up -d

-5. Check http://localhost (You may not able to login, you heed to have your own domain name and HTTPS.
+5. Check http://localhost (You may not able to log in, you heed to have your own domain name and HTTPS.
 Check .env.example)
 ```

 # build with us

-### We'll use the CMS Node.js framwork [keystone.js](https://github.com/keystonejs/keystone) to get start our project.
+### We'll use the CMS Node.js framework [keystone.js](https://github.com/keystonejs/keystone) to get start our project.

 ```
 1. Make sure you have Node.js >= 10.x by $ node --version